sas8465/github-pages-test/mongodb-tapas-tasks-implementation-notes.md

 These method declarations follow the Spring Data naming conventions, which allow for the automatic generation of the underlying MongoDB queries.
 The `TaskRepository` interface serves as a contract for the repository, and Spring Data MongoDB will provide the implementation at runtime, allowing for easy data access and manipulation with MongoDB.

+### Code Initiation: How the MongoDB is initiated and interfaced

 The process of interacting with MongoDB, as depicted in the provided code, is structured within a typical Spring Boot application where the Spring Data MongoDB framework is utilized to simplify database interactions.
 Here's how the different pieces fit together based on the given code:

 1. **Configuration and Initialization**: